New York metropolitan area: Metropolitan statistical area

+Nassau County on Long Island (top) is emblematic of the continuous sprawl making up the inner suburbs of New York City, in contrast with Monroe Township, Middlesex County, New Jersey (below), characteristic of an outer suburb, or exurb, of New York City, with a lower population density.

 Combined statistical area

 Combined statistical areas (CSAs) group together adjacent core-based statistical areas with a high degree of economic interconnection.
 The New York–Newark, NY–NJ–CT–PA Combined Statistical Area had an estimated population of 22.3 million as of 2024.
 About one out of every fifteen Americans resides in this region, which includes six additional counties in New York, New Jersey, and Pennsylvania and two planning regions in Connecticut.
 This area, less the Pennsylvania portion, is often referred to as the tri-state area and less commonly the tri-state region.
 The New York City television designated market area (DMA) includes Pike County, Pennsylvania, which is also included in the CSA.

 In addition to the New York–Newark–Jersey City, NY–NJ metropolitan statistical area (MSA), the following core-based statistical areas are also included in the New York–Newark, NY–NJ–CT–PA CSA: